Information for Managers and Administrators

 The reports are sent to Deans of Research and copied to local Research Administrators at the end of each month.

 Regular workshops are held to invite suggestions for the content and format of the report.
-The next workshop will be held on Monday 26th June from 10.00-11.00am in the Library Talk Lab.
+The next workshop will be held at 10am on the 20th September 2017 in the Library Talk Lab.
 If you need to discuss anything before then, please contact us at: firstname.lastname@example.org.
 We are happy to come out and meet with colleges and schools.

 |1||Identify lead author||Papers with multiple GU authors appear in each Unit's report.
 There is therefore some duplication.
 College reps agreed they would like to continue with all papers for their unit included in their report even where their staff or student were not the lead author.
 The library will investigate identifying the lead Glasgow author in future reports but this may not be simple to achieve in the short term.||Raised|